-The Company has agreed in the Subscription Agreement that neither it nor any person acting on its behalf will issue, offer, sell, contract to sell, grant, pledge or otherwise transfer or dispose of (or publicly announce any such issuance, offer, sale or disposal or otherwise make public an intention to do so), directly or indirectly, any Shares or securities convertible or exchangeable into or exercisable for Shares or warrants, options or other rights to purchase Shares or any security, contract or financial product whose value is determined, directly or indirectly, by reference to the price of the Shares, including equity swaps, forward sales and options representing the right to receive any Shares, whether or not such contract is to be settled by delivery of Shares or such other securities, in cash or otherwise, except for the Bonds, the Shares issued pursuant to the conversion of the Bonds, the Shares to be issued upon exercise of the options granted to the employees under the Employee Stock Option Plans as set out in this Offering Circular or pursuant to an obligation in existence at the date of this Agreement, which has been disclosed to the Lead Manager, in any such case without the prior written consent of the Lead Manager (such consent not to be unreasonably withheld or delayed) for a period of 60 days from the date of the Subscription Agreement.
+The Company has agreed in the Subscription Agreement that neither it nor any person acting on its behalf will issue, offer, sell, contract to sell, grant, pledge or otherwise transfer or dispose of (or publicly announce any such issuance, offer, sale or disposal or otherwise make public an intention to do so), directly or indirectly, any Shares or securities convertible or exchangeable into or exercisable for Shares or warrants, options or other rights to purchase Shares or any security, contract or financial product whose value is determined, directly or indirectly, by reference to the price of the Shares, including equity swaps, forward sales and options representing the right to receive any Shares, whether or not such contract is to be settled by delivery of Shares or such other securities, in cash or otherwise, except for the Bonds, the Shares issued pursuant to the conversion of the Bonds, the Shares issued pursuant to the conversion of the Initial Bonds, the Shares to be issued upon exercise of the options granted to the employees under the Employee Stock Option Plans as set out in this Offering Circular or pursuant to an obligation in existence at the date of this Agreement, which has been disclosed to the Lead Manager, in any such case without the prior written consent of the Lead Manager (such consent not to be unreasonably withheld or delayed) for a period of 60 days from the date of the Subscription Agreement.

-Each member of the Promoter Group has also entered into a lock-up agreement on the terms set out above, provided that the Promoter Group shall be permitted to enter into pledges with respect to Shares held by the Promoter Group of an aggregate of up to 20 per cent. of the outstanding issued share capital of the Issuer as at 16 May 2007.
+Each member of the Promoter Group has also entered into a lock-up agreement on the terms set out above, provided that the Promoter Group shall be permitted to enter into pledges with respect to Shares held by the Promoter Group of an aggregate of up to 20 per cent. of the outstanding issued share capital of the Issuer as at 21 September 2007.

 The Lead Manager and certain of its subsidiaries or affiliates have performed certain investment banking and advisory services for the Company from time to time for which they have received customary fees and expenses.
 The Lead Manager may, from time to time, engage in transactions with and perform services for the Company in the ordinary course of its business.
-Deutsche Bank will be a significant investor in the Bonds.
-U.S.\$200 million in principal amount of the Bonds have been placed with Deutsche Bank entities.